 Website’s broker suggestion

 After a long and successful FinFx trading career the requirements for new broker’s functionality were rather high.
 I once again got to do a wide research of current brokers’ reviews, trading conditions and customer support quality.
-The field did change quite a bit since I chose FinFx to trade with, back in 2011.
-After a long research process I ended up with London based Tickmill UK.
+The field did change quite a bit since I chose FinFx in 2011.
+After a long research process I ended up with London based (DMA/ECN) Tickmill UK.
 Tickmill continues the road of the respected ArmadaMarkets broker.
-In addition to Seychelles, in 2015 they opened a UK branch with office in downtown London, acquiring a tight FCA regulation.
-In addition to broker’s proper, constantly audited conduct of business (i.e. funds being segregated in London’s Barclays bank) this guarantees protection for trader’s capital upto 85000£, no matter country of residence.
-As for Brexit, many (traders) think, that it will not affect the operation of FCA regulated brokers; and the Great Britain will overall benefit from it.
+In 2015 they opened a UK branch with office in downtown London, acquiring a tight FCA regulation.
+In addition to broker’s proper, constantly audited conduct of business (i.e. funds being segregated in London’s Barclays bank) this guarantees protection for trader’s capital up to 85000£, no matter country of residence.
+As for Brexit, many (traders) think, that it will not affect the operation of FCA regulated brokers; and Great Britain will overall benefit from it.
 Tickmill UK’s liquidity providers are, among others, SaxoBank and LMAX.
 Speed and quality of execution have been very good.
 While news trading, fill has been a notch better than of FinFx back in the day.
-Probably this is due to wider liquidity pool and more advanced system.
+Probably due to wider liquidity pool and advanced system.
 Broker advertises their low-cost trading, and rightfully so, in my opinion: Classic account with rather low spread and one of the industry’s lowest spreads on Pro account + 4 (base currency) per round turn commission, which drops to 3.8 for traders joining via fx-trading.fi.
 To a question about restricted trading styles, broker replied that everything is allowed, i.e. hedging, scalping, news trading.
-Client Area system does not charge fees for deposits nor withdrawals; my IBAN transfers (Barclays -> Finnish bank) have been processed smoothly.
-Customer service via chat and email has been functional and professional, yet not quite as personal, as in case of FinFx’s Finnish office.
+Client Area system does not charge fees for deposits nor withdrawals; my € IBAN transfers (Barclays -> Finnish bank) have been processed smoothly.
+Customer service via chat and email has been functional and professional, yet not quite as personal, as in the case of FinFx’s Finnish office.
 Here are some milestones from recent years (found in Tickmill’s news section) giving a general overview of a company.

 Using the trading platform

 Trading software MT4, downloaded from the broker, acts as a platform for demo as well as live trading.
 Accounts can be easily switched with login, and so, it is easy to demo-test the strategy or a new trading tool, while already having a live trading account.
 MT4’s own Help section (F1 key) is itself quite comprehensive, with most of the essential things covered.
 In addition, here is an illustrated guide, with the registration information being, of course, broker-specific.
 Although the file is old, all the usage aspects have remained unchanged.
 Practical things can probably be understood even better with the following, highly informative, video guides.
 As with the most of Forex content on the web, viewer should “grab” only the actual useful info and ignore questionable broker’s marketing agenda behind those videos.
-Four Youtube videos shown below have a combined runtime of 35 minutes and are quite beneficial for beginners, saving them time and money.
-There is more on MT4 in the Advanced section of this site.
+Four Youtube videos shown below have a combined runtime of 35 minutes and are quite beneficial for beginners, saving time and money.
+There is more info on MT4 in the Advanced section of this site.

-Unlike with regular bank deposits, where banks (at least in Finland) take the tax automatically from client’s profits, in Forex, trader has a responsibility to keep track of own trading and to inform tax authorities every year.
+Unlike regular bank deposits, where banks (at least in Finland) take the tax automatically from client’s profits, in Forex, trader has a responsibility to keep track of own trading and to inform tax authorities every year.
 This, of course, applies also in the case of broker being from abroad and in case of Skrill account’s and MasterCard’s moneyflow, which does not show in trader’s home country.
 Forex trading software and broker reports make the bookkeeping easier.
 MT4 keeps track of all trading activities and the broker itself usually sends daily, monthly and yearly email reports.
 Those show the deposits, withdrawals, trades and current balance.
-Upon a possible proof request, aforementioned report can be printed out and delivered to tax authorities.
+Upon a possible request for proof, the aforementioned report can be printed out and delivered to tax authorities.